PracticalSoftwareEngineeringWorkshop/money-transfer-api/README.md

 ## Roadmap - the next things to do
 1. Integrate Spring Security (with OAuth)
-2. App version, branch and committer display
+2. Display App version, branch and committer
-3. Dockerize the application
+3. (x) Dockerize the application
 4. Test for TransferController
 5. Integrate Swagger/OpenApiSpecification API documentation